vtex-apps/place-components/docs/README.md

 The Address Form component displays inputs and selects to add/edit information contained in the `Address` object it receives as prop from the wrapper orchestrator, and it also displays autocompleted data using the `PlaceDetails` component.

 At first, the `AddressForm` renders a `PlaceDetails` with compact display mode, and edit button, and the rest of the fields as inputs/selects to complete the information.
 When the user clicks the edit button, it changes to render a `PlaceDetails` component in minimal display mode, and the rest of the fields as inputs/selects.

+In the previous [AddressForm](https://github.com/vtex/address-form) repository, some of the fields are rendered as dropdowns, and some of those dropdowns depend on another (imagine selecting state, and then selecting city).
+In the new place components, that complex logic is only meant for the `LocationForm` (that is, when first selecting the address).

 ## Location Form